 In Polaris Innovations Limited vs. Kingston Technology Company Inc., the court denied Kingston motion for judgment on the pleading that claims of US6850414 and US7315454 claim non-patentable subject matter.

-The court, however, concluded that both patents describe patentable subject matter and there is no need to proceed to the second step of Alice/Munro analysis.
+The court, however, concluded that both patents describe the patentable subject matter and there is no need to proceed to the second step of Alice/Munro analysis.

 Kingston argued that space optimization claimed in both patents is a fundamental concept and is a non-patentable subject matter.
 The court replied that it believes that Kingston framed the issue too generally, as the patents recite a hardware design that leads to a slimmer memory card or has more memory chip on the card which wasn’t possible otherwise.